 - incorporate the issue of HIV/AIDS into project proposals as a cross cutting issue where applicable;

 - provide systematic and continuous information about HIV/AIDS using all company media and communication methods: e. g. regular features in newsletters, articles available via the respective GOPA Website, distribution of publications and references to other support and information resources; and

 - arrange support sessions for managerial staff and staff representatives so as to enable them to perform their support and advisory roles appropriately.

-The headquarters of GOPA’s subsidiary company, EPOS Health Management serves as the contact point for any assistance needed.
+The headquarters of the GOPA Group company, EPOS Health Management, serves as the contact point for any assistance needed.